baliga-lab/pf1010-web/README.md

 To run the application :
 python aqxWeb/run.py

+# Navigational and website functionality tests
-# How to run selenium java class under tests/ui/SeleniumTest? - Terminal
+## How to run selenium java class under tests/ui/SeleniumTest? - Terminal
 * Run in the following order as it first creates a system in one test, later in other test it uses the created system.
   * 1. MeasurementTest.java 2.
 AnnotationsDAVTest 3.
 DavSystemTest
 * Edit file AnnotationsDAVTest.
 Enter you gmail id at YOUR_GMAIL_ID = "" and YOUR_PASSWORD = ""